 The Lands

-The Lands is my medieval fantasy world which was originally devised as the setting for a short story.
-It has since evolved into a setting for Dungeons & Dragons (D&D) role-play scenarios.
-Concepts are rated M for mature audiences.
-All content unique to The Lands is copyright © 2006-2011 D S Berk.
+The Lands is my fantasy world.
+It was originally devised for a short story but soon became the setting for some old-school gaming.
+These pages are a reference for friends role-playing with me.
+Concepts are rated M for mature readers.
+All content unique to The Lands copyright © 2006-2024 D Berk.

 My Photo